Since 2005, travelers like you have helped us change the world through micro-donations.

+Kenya’s rural population face many barriers to good eye health, including lack of access to health care.
 Almost three-quarters of all Kenyan people live in remote and regional areas with very poor access to eye health services, yet the majority of eye health professionals are concentrated in major cities.
-The cost of travel, and time spent away from employment and home duties prevent many people from seeking treatment.

 A lack of awareness about eye health is also a major challenge.
 Many Kenyan people in remote and regional areas use traditional medicine and healers, rather than seeking treatment from a trained medical professional.
 Furthermore, poverty is critically linked to blindness.
 Malnutrition, inadequate health and education services, poor water and a lack of sanitation can contribute to eye disease.

 The Foundation’s focus is on delivering improvements in eye health services in rural areas where most people live and where access to health services is extremely limited.

 The Foundation holds outreach and community eye screening camps, supports surgeries and treatments for cataract, trachoma and other eye disease.
 We partner with local training institutions to increase the number of eye health workers and surgeons in the country.
 We support infrastructure development and provide vital equipment.

 The Foundation’s sight-restoring work in Kenya is showing excellent progress.

 With your support, The Fred Hollows Foundation achieved the following results between January and March 2019:

 For children like Samuel, cataract can have devastating consequences.
 In a few short years, nine-year-old Samuel’s vision had completely deteriorated.
 With cataract in both eyes, he was on the path to becoming permanently blind.